Experience Life Abroad While Setting Yourself Up For Career Success

 Applying to GINS 3900 or GINS 3901, International Placement

-The application cycle for Summer 2018 placements is now open.
+The application cycle for Summer 2019 will open on October 30th, 2018.
 In order to be eligible for individual placements, students must apply to the placement option by this deadline.

 Our Partner Organizations